igordejanovic/parglare/docs/lr_parsing.md

     1 + (2 * 3)

-From the point of view arithmetic priorities, preffered solution is the last one but the parser don't know arithmetic rules.
+From the point of view of arithmetic priorities, preferred solution is the last one but the parser don't know arithmetic rules.

 If you analyze this grammar using [pglr command](./pglr.md) you will see that the LR tables have Shift/Reduce conflicts as there is a state in which parser